 1. Minor Injury to your lower leg average claim payouts

 A strain or sprain to the muscles of the lower leg or a clean break or fracture to the tibia or fibula bones, which heals with no ongoing symptoms will lead to a compensation calculator of: up to £10,500

 2. Minor injury to your upper leg compensation calculator

 4. Multiple fracture of the bones in the leg

 If your leg injury claim is serious and involves multiple fractures, instability on your legs, the need for medical intervention and possible long term disabilities and pain you are likely to receive a settlement between: £24,500 – £119,000

 5. Amputation of lower legs settlements

 If your accident is so traumatic that one or both of your lower legs cannot be saved and below knee amputation is necessary your leg injury claim is worth between: £86,000 and £237,000

 6. Amputation of whole legs compensation amounts

-In the worst type of accidents of all, such as in a high speed car accident or motorcycle accident, one or both of your legs might have to be amputated, which will result in a compensation settlement of between: £92,000 – £247,000
+In the worst type of accidents of all, such as in a high speed car accident or motorcycle accident, one or both of your legs might have to be lost and amputated, which will result in a compensation settlement of between: £92,000 – £247,000

 Summary of leg injury claim compensation amounts

 On this page you have discovered how much compensation you are likely to receive for your leg injury claim from a minor to severe injury.

-I recommend you click leg injury claim to access my website’s free online help and I will assess your leg injury claim.
+I recommend you click leg injury compensation solicitor to access my website’s free online help and I will assess your leg injury claim.